Access Control, RBAC, ABAC, Permissions, Data Security

 RBAC in Streaming Platforms

 Consider a Kafka deployment.
+With Kafka 4.0+ and KRaft mode, authorization has evolved beyond simple ACLs to support pluggable authorizers and integration with enterprise identity providers.
 You might structure your RBAC model as follows:

 # Example RBAC configuration